ADVERTISING

-Insights into Old and New Mausoleums as well as the Herff Mausoleum on 14 September
+Insights into Old and New Mausoleums as well as the Mausoleum of Herff on September 14th

 On Open Monument Day, Sunday, September 14, 2025, three important mausoleums in Darmstadt will open their doors.
-Visitors will have the rare opportunity to explore the Old and New Mausoleums on Rosenhöhe, as well as Herff's Expressionist Mausoleum at the Old Cemetery.
-Tours are offered by staff from the Lower Monument Protection Authority and are free of charge.
+Visitors will have the rare opportunity to explore the Old and New Mausoleums on Rosenhöhe, as well as the expressionist Mausoleum by Herff at the Old Cemetery.
+Guided tours will be offered by staff of the Lower Monument Protection Authority and are free of charge.

 Mausoleums on the Rosenhöhe

 The Old Mausoleum was designed by Georg Moller in 1826 and expanded in 1869/70.
-Together with the New Mausoleum, built between 1905 and 1910, and the adjacent open graves, it defines Rosenhöhe as a grand ducal burial site.
-Visitors can view the interior, decorated with mosaics, marble tombstones, and paintings, on Heritage Day.
+Together with the New Mausoleum, built between 1905 and 1910, and the adjacent open-air graves, it defines Rosenhöhe as the grand ducal burial site.
+Visitors can tour the interior, adorned with mosaics, marble tombstones, and paintings, on Heritage Day.

-Another highlight is Herff's Mausoleum at the main entrance to the Old Cemetery.
-Featuring reliefs by Johannes Ilmari Auerbach, the building is unique in Darmstadt.
-On Heritage Day, visitors can view the burial chamber, the gallery, and the exterior.
+Another highlight is the Herff Mausoleum at the main entrance of the Old Cemetery.
+The building, featuring reliefs by Johannes Ilmari Auerbach, is unique in Darmstadt.
+On Open Monument Day, visitors can view the burial chamber, the gallery, and the exterior.

 Registration required

-Registration for the tours is possible starting Monday, September 8, 2025, at www.darmstadt.de/denkmalschutz .
+Registration for the guided tours will be possible from Monday, September 8, 2025, at www.darmstadt.de/denkmalschutz .
 The exact times will be announced upon registration.

-Since Rosenhöhe and the Old Cemetery are burial sites, we ask that you behave appropriately.
-Tours are suitable for schoolchildren accompanied by adults, but are not wheelchair accessible.
+As Rosenhöhe and the Old Cemetery are burial sites, visitors are asked to behave respectfully.
+Guided tours are suitable for schoolchildren accompanied by adults, but are not wheelchair accessible.

 (Darmstadt - Red/PSD/Stip)